Norris Cole II

 But Cole’s success story didn’t stop in college.
 The Chicago Bulls selected him in the first round of the 2011 NBA draft and after a series of trades, he ended up in Miami, playing alongside LeBron James, Dwyane Wade and Chris Bosh.
 The Heat won back-to-back NBA championships in 2012 and 2013 with Cole a surprisingly key contributor in his first two NBA seasons.
 In winning the 2012 crown, he squared off against Cook, his old high school running mate.

-Norris Cole enters the Ohio Basketball Hall of Fame at age 34.
+He was enshrined in the Cleveland State Athletics Hall of Fame in February of 2023.
+Norris Cole II enters the Ohio Basketball Hall of Fame at age 34.